 Teaching Stats and Data Science

 From 2019-2021, Quentin created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
-Quentin has either created or contributed to a whole host of lessons available on the SESYNC cyberhelp page.
-Topics include basic and advanced git, using R and APIs to get online data, and geospatial data packages in R.
+Quentin has either created or contributed to many of the lessons on the SESYNC cyberhelp page.
+Lessons that Quentin contributed to include basic and advanced git, using R and APIs to get online data, and geospatial data packages in R.

 These are the R packages that Quentin has created or contributed to.

 Researchers working with big socio-environmental data are often familiar with synthesizing and analyzing data in R, but they run up on memory and processing time limitations.
 Many of their institutions provide high-performance computing clusters for running big computing jobs.
 But using those clusters requires knowledge of shell scripting, which many socio-environmental researchers don’t have.
 The rslurm package, originally created by Philippe Marchand, a SESYNC data scientist, solves this problem.
 It allows users to run computing jobs on a Slurm cluster directly from R!
 The package creates all the necessary shell scripts for you behind the scenes, and manages the jobs automatically.
-Quentin has been maintaining and contributing new features to the package since 2019.
+Quentin maintained and contributed new features to the package from 2019-2023.